2022 World Cup qualifiers: Ghana forward Bernard Tekpetey tips Jordan Ayew to find rhythm against Zimbabwe

 Editors' Picks

 “Jordan [Ayew] is a good player.
-He’s a top player in Europe and Africa,” Tekpetey, who played together with the former Swansea City man at the 2017 Africa Cup of Nations tournament, told Goal.
+He’s a top player in Europe and Africa,” former Schalke 04 attacker Tekpetey, who played together with the former Swansea City man at the 2017 Africa Cup of Nations tournament, told Goal.

 “Sometimes you play against a team, they hear the name and realise they have to pay attention to him.